 The focus of the DekaBank social commitment is on the following areas:

-• In the area of social work, the DekaBank sponsorship allows the cooperation partners to continue to offer their services for the benefit of economically and socially disadvantaged demographic groups, especially children and young people, thereby improving their educational and life opportunities and enabling them to be part of society.
-DekaBank is currently focusing its efforts in this field on supporting the organisation Freundeskreis Arche Frankfurt am Main e.
-V. The purpose of the partnership is to support the developmental and educational opportunities of affected children and young people, as well as their families, opening up new perspectives for the future.
+• In the area of social work, DekaBank supports its partners in providing long-term services that benefit economically and socially disadvantaged people, particularly children and young people.
+In this way, the support not only helps improve living and educational opportunities but also enables social participation.
+Currently, DekaBank is focusing its efforts in this area on supporting the Freundeskreis der Arche Frankfurt am Main e.
+V. The goal of this partnership is to strengthen the developmental and educational opportunities of disadvantaged children, young people, and their families, thereby opening up new prospects for their future.

 Social projects are also the focus of the two campaigns “Deka – Engagiert vor Ort!”
 (Deka – Making a local commitment) and “Restcent”.
 They widely incorporate employees of the Deka Group or are significantly supported by their efforts.
 With "Deka - Engagiert vor Ort!", DekaBank promotes the social engagement of its employees, as it often supports organisations, in which the employees themselves are involved.
 The appreciation for the volunteering staff expressed by DekaBank through its support also increases the loyalty and motivation of employees.

-• Sport represents wide social integration and participation.
-The Savings Banks Finance Group, with contributions by DekaBank, therefore sponsors not only elite sports in the German Olympic Sports Association and the German Disabled Sports Association, but also grassroots and youth sport as a national sponsor of the German Sports Badge and as a main sponsor of the elite sports schools.
-DekaBank identifies with sports values, as well as the Olympic and paralympic principles.
-How sport can be combined with social commitment is shown by DekaBank’s support for a charity golf tournament series for the benefit of the German Cancer Aid Foundation (Deutsche Krebshilfe, DKH).
+• Sports represents active social integration and genuine participation.
+That is why the The Savings Banks Finance Group, together with DekaBank, is committed not only to elite and competitive sports within the German Olympic Sports Confederation and the German Disabled Sports Association.
+As a national sponsor of the German Sports Badge and a major supporter of elite sports schools, it is also actively committed to grassroots and youth sports.
+DekaBank shares and promotes the values of sports as well as the Olympic and Paralympic ideals.
+The example of DekaBank’s support for a series of charity golf tournaments benefiting the German Cancer Aid Foundation (DKH) demonstrates how athletic engagement and social responsibility can be combined.

 • The social commitment is rounded off by the Deka Art Collection and the Historical Archive, which shows the history of DekaBank and its predecessor institutes and places them in a general historical and social context.
 “Dekarium”, an interactive exhibition on Lyoner Strasse, provides members of the Savings Banks Finance Group and Deka Group employees with insights into the history of Deka and of the savings banks and fosters identification with the Savings Banks Finance Group.